tilt-dev/tilt-extensions/helm_resource/README.md

 `deps`: A list of file dependencies that should trigger a deployment.

 `release_name`: The name of the release.
 If not specified, defaults to the Tilt UI resource name.

+`version`: Specify a version constraint for the chart version to use.
+This constraint can be a specific tag (e.g. 1.1.1) or it may reference a valid range (e.g. ^2.0.0).
+If this is not specified, the latest version is used.

 `namespace`: Install into the specified namespace.